What Causes Appendicitis: Symptoms, Complications and Treatment

 Open surgery may be used when the appendix has burst and the infection has spread beyond the appendix, or access is more difficult.
-Before surgery you may be given a dose of antibiotics to treat infection.
+Before surgery, you may be given a dose of antibiotics to treat the infection.

 You will have to spend 2-3 days in the hospital after your appendix has been removed.
 It will take you around 2 weeks to make a full recovery after an appendectomy.
 Strenuous activities may need to be avoided for up to 6 weeks after having an open surgery.

 After an appendectomy, call your doctor if you have:

 - Increased pain in your abdomen

 - Dizziness/feelings of faintness